gyz95/ergonet/README.md

 ### - ErgoNetSingleProcessor:
 **_from ergonet import ErgoNetSingleProcessor_**

 It processes a single image and predicts the poses of each person in the image.
-To use the single processor, simply provide an image read by OpenCV, specify the computing device (CPU or CUDA or mps), and set the gender (neutral, male, or female).
+To use the single processor, simply provide an image read by OpenCV, specify the computing device (cpu or cuda or mps), and set the gender (neutral, male, or female).
 Camera intrinsic parameters and distortion coefficients are optional and can be set to None.
 However, they are required if you want the predictions to be in real-world metric scale—that is, to obtain the actual 3D positions of each body joint.

 Camera Intrinsics Parameters